mar-talens/social-lifestyle-genetics-EAA-prediction/README.md

   scripts.
 - `figures_tables/` — standalone scripts for the main figures, supplementary figures, descriptive Table 1, and supplementary feature-importance tables.
-- `paper/` — manuscript and supplementary materials used to document the published workflow.
-- `output/` — generated intermediate datasets, model outputs, figures, and tables.
-Participant-level and restricted outputs are intended to remain local and ignored by version control.
 - `docs/` — supplementary documentation, including the supplementary-table data and provenance notes.